 Yes, if your SSDI or SSI claim was recently denied, you can file an appeal.
 Initial requests are regularly denied.
 Claims may be rejected due to technicalities like missing medical information.

 If you disagree with the determination of your case, you can appeal it.
-Our trusted attorneys are here to help individuals who were already denied.
+Our trusted social security attorneys are here to help individuals who were already denied.
 We will review your case, guide you through the appeals process, and give you invaluable advice along the way.

-Nicolet Law Office In Woodbury, MN
+Nicolet Law In Woodbury, MN

 Our Woodbury office is on Bielenberg Drive, which you can get to easily from either 494 or I-94.
 The building shares a parking lot with the La Quinta Inn & Suites.
 The office is located within a professional shared working space called The Reserve.